 Jo’s book: “Carved in Oak - medieval pew carvings in English churches” - began her study of medieval designs in UK and Europe.
-Her latest paintings feature birds and fishes inspired by early designs found in churches and old china and pottery.
+Her latest paintings feature birds inspired by early designs found in churches and old china and pottery.
 She sets her humorous images birds in foliage taken from her sketches of leaf designs food in her wanderings through Botanical and private gardens. "

 born Buenos Aires Argentina, lives in Vancouver, B.C. - (Canadian citizen)

 As a child off British parents in Buenos Aires, Jo was at school with daughters of Pres.
 Juan Peron’s generals, learning early the value of discretion.
 Fascinated by characteristics which give places their individuality, she has used her art to focus attention on endangered and lost heritage buildings; Jo is a co-founder of Heritage Vancouver, served on the City of Vancouver's Heritage Commission and won a City of Vancouver Heritage Award for her paintings of old Grocery Stores.

 Jo lived briefly in the Okanagan, winning an Award from the City of Kelowna for her painting of local arrowhead sunflowers, which grow wild in the slopes in the valley.

 Jo has published two books: - Hello Dog, a book for children to learn about meeting dogs and feel safer with them; Carved in Oak, drawings of medieval bench carvings in English churches.
 Jo continues to explore ancient designs, focusing now on birds. found in European and British museums, cathedrals etc. Parallel to this, she is studying the varied designs and colours found in foliage as she takes long walks during Covid isolations.